 Dear Aunt Vadge,

-So I’ve been with my current partner for about 11 months now.
-I am on birth control and we don’t use condoms.
-I think I’ve had a yeast infection for a while now, but for the last three months I think the symptoms have progressed.
-Sex is not very enjoyable.
+I’ve been with my partner about 11 months.
+I’m on birth control and we don’t use condoms.
+I think I’ve had a yeast infection for a while, and over the last three months the symptoms have progressed — sex isn’t very enjoyable.

-In the beginning it feels fine, but afterwards I’m sore and I notice two, sometimes three, tiny cuts appear on my perineum.
+It feels fine at first, but afterwards I’m sore and notice two or three tiny cuts on my perineum.
 They only appear after sex, or if I itch too hard, or when he inserts his fingers.
-I know I need to go to the gyno but I’m afraid of what I’ll hear that’s why I’ve put it off for so long.
+I know I need to see the gyno but I’m afraid of what I’ll hear.

 Yours,